-Wound Healing: As explained above, one of the most valuable aspects of propolis, both for humans and bees, is its natural antiseptic qualities.
-By spreading propolis or extract on wounds, you can protect open sores and cuts from infection, which are often far more serious than the wounds themselves.
-Secondly, the antioxidants contained in propolis can act to speed wound healing, stimulating blood flow and growth in those areas, along with reducing inflammation.
+One of the most valuable aspects of propolis, for both humans and bees, is its natural antiseptic qualities.
+By spreading propolis or its extract on wounds, you can protect open sores and cuts from infection, which are often far more serious than the wounds themselves.
+Secondly, its antioxidants can act to speed wound healing, stimulating blood flow and growth in those areas, along with reducing inflammation.

-Anti-Inflammatory Activity: In a similar vein, propolis can also be used as an anti-inflammatory cream for bug bites and other skin afflictions not technically classified as wounds.
-For thousands of years, insect bites, rashes, and skin irritation of every kind has been treated with salves made with propolis or applying the substance directly to the skin.
-This makes it very effective today as a treatment for acne, psoriasis, eczema, and other infections on our body’s largest organ!
+In a similar vein, it can also be used as an anti-inflammatory cream for bug bites and other skin afflictions not technically classified as wounds.
+For thousands of years, insect bites, rashes, and skin irritations of every kind have been treated with salves made with propolis or applying the substance directly to the skin.
+This makes it effective today as a treatment for acne, psoriasis, eczema, and other skin infections.

-Immune System: While we mentioned the antiseptic abilities of propolis above, the impact it can have on our immune system is actually much greater.
-By adding small amounts of propolis to your diet, you can actually increase the strength of your immune system due to its natural antiviral and antibacterial effects.
-Your immune system can use all the help it can get, and the unique composition of propolis found all over the world give an antioxidant boost throughout your system.
+While we mentioned the antiseptic abilities of propolis above, the impact it can have on our immune system is much greater.
+By adding small amounts of it to your diet, you can increase the strength of your immune system due to its natural antiviral and antibacterial effects.

-Antioxidant Power: Free radicals are a problem that we all need to deal with, because they are the natural byproducts of cellular metabolism, but they can cause cellular mutation, cancer, and other chronic diseases.
-Fortunately, antioxidants are able to neutralize and eliminate free radicals from many different systems of our body, which is why a high-antioxidant substance like propolis can be so valuable.
-Antioxidants work in conjunction with the immune system to eliminate foreign invaders and slow down the advance of free radicals.
+Antioxidants can neutralize and eliminate free radicals from many different systems of our body, which is why a high-antioxidant substance like propolis can be so valuable.
+Antioxidants work with the immune system to slow down the advance of free radicals.

-Allergic Severity: In recent research studies, propolis has been found to reduce the severity of allergic reactions.
-By inhibiting the production of histamines, which occur when an allergen is encountered, propolis can help lessen the impact of allergens and thus improve the normality and quality of life to those who use it.
+In recent research studies, propolis has been found to reduce the severity of allergic reactions.
+By inhibiting the production of histamines, which occur when an allergen is encountered, it can help lessen the impact of allergens and thus improve the normality and quality of life for those who use it.

 One of the other effects of antioxidants is an improvement in cognitive abilities.
-Free radicals are partially responsible for the “cobwebs” of old age, and by stimulating the use and creation of new neural pathways, propolis is able to keep cognitive disorders at bay and improve memory, retention, and interaction skills as we age.
+Free radicals are partially responsible for the “cobwebs” of old age, and by stimulating the use and creation of new neural pathways, propolis can keep cognitive disorders at bay and improve memory, retention, and interaction skills as we age.

-Oral Health: Due to the antifungal and antibacterial properties of propolis, bee glue is also widely used in oral hygiene products.
+Due to the antifungal and antibacterial properties of propolis, bee glue is also widely used in oral hygiene products.
 It has been found to reduce plaque, canker sores, herpes, and various other oral diseases that affect the lips, gums, and throat.
-Mouthwashes and toothpastes that use propolis or its concentrated forms have been very effective in improving oral health.
+Mouthwashes and toothpaste that use propolis or its concentrated forms have been very effective in improving oral health.

-Vision Health: If you have ever worried about the quality of your vision as you age, then “look” no further than propolis, which has been connected to a reduction in cataracts formation.
-This is believed to be due to the antioxidants, amino acids, and bioflavonoids that are found in propolis.
+If you have ever worried about the quality of your vision as you age, then “look” no further than propolis, which has been connected to a reduction in cataracts formation.
+This is believed to be due to the antioxidants, amino acids, and bioflavonoids that are found in it.

-A Final Word of Warning: Although the benefits of propolis are impressive, side effects have been reported in the past, including for those who suffer from asthma and anyone with bleeding problems.
-Propolis can slow blood clotting and negatively impact respiration.
+A Final Word of Warning: Although the benefits of propolis are impressive, side effects have been reported in the past, including those who suffer from asthma and anyone with bleeding problems.
+It can slow blood clotting and negatively impact respiration.
 If you are allergic to honey, bee products, or certain types of trees or saps, do not use propolis.
-Also, before adding propolis to your health regimen, speak to a medical professional and always get nutritional supplements and herbal remedies from trusted sources.
+Also, before adding this to your health regimen, speak to a medical professional, and always get nutritional supplements and herbal remedies from trusted sources.